emma-community/terraform-provider-emma/docs/resources/vm.md

   Select a data center using the emma_data_center data source.
 The data center determines the provider and location of the virtual machine.
   Select an available hardware configuration for the virtual machine.
-  Select an SSH key for the virtual machine.
+  Select or create an SSH key for the virtual machine using the emma_ssh_key resource.
   Select an operating system using the emma_operating_system data source.
   Choose one of the cloud network types: multi-cloud, isolated, or default.
 Choose the multi-cloud network type if you need to connect compute instances from different providers.
+  Select or create an security group for the virtual machine using the emma_security_group resource.
 You may choose not to specify a security group.
 In this case, the virtual machine will be added to the default security group.
 ---

 # emma_vm (Resource)